how long resin takes to cure

 Resin Thickness May Alter Cure Times

-The thickness of the resin layer is a critical factor that influences the curing and drying time, as well as the overall success of your resin project.
+The thickness of the resin layer will affect the curing and drying time, as well as the overall success of your resin project.
 Here’s an elaboration on how resin thickness impacts the process:

 epoxy resin drying time for Thicker Resin